WINE LIST EXPERIENCES

-‘See if any of this sounds familiar: You’re in a restaurant that takes wine very seriously, one where a thick, leather-bound, 25-page book arrives with great fanfare–and a thud–at the table.
+“See if any of this sounds familiar: You’re in a restaurant that takes wine very seriously, one where a thick, leather-bound, 25-page book arrives with great fanfare–and a thud–at the table.
 If you’re in a group with no discernible host, who picks it up?
-Ideally there’s a wine geek in the mix to take charge (fraught with its own perils, not least of which is listening to that person).
-Otherwise it’s a game of hot potato–one that few diners want to play anymore.
+Ideally there’s a wine geek in the mix to take charge (which is fraught with its own perils, not least of which has to listen to that person).
+Otherwise it’s a game of hot potato, one that few diners want to play anymore.

 So, is the short list a better way to go?
 If you trust the restaurant, yes.
 My idea of a great restaurant is one that, whatever its concept, conveys its sensibility through wine as well as food.
 While my cork-sniffing brethren and I may hate to admit it, an encyclopaedic list doesn’t really do that.
-It may be a book, but it doesn’t tell a story’. – David Lynch
+It may be a book, but it doesn’t tell a story”. – David Lynch, Journalist Washington Post